sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 ## Dominic Chapman's White Bread

 And now we have Dominic Chapman's [White Bread](https://www.greatbritishchefs.com/recipes/white-bread-recipe).
 Dominic uses a similar recipe to Delia but with half the salt, which should mean the yeast works better but the end result may not taste as good.
 He also splits the dough into two tins and cooks for a lot less time but at 250ºC, which is less faffy than Delia's.
-Finally, he brushes the dough with water before baking baking, which I'm sure will have some sort of effect on the crust, as he doesn't put steam into the oven.
+Finally, he brushes the dough with water before baking, which I'm sure will have some sort of effect on the crust, as he doesn't put steam into the oven.

 ### Verdict